 Space Pirates of varying degrees of villainy had always infested many parts of intergalactic space, but never had they come forth with such unorthodox coordination as they did at this time.
 The bulk of the attackers hailed from the Galactic Federation (Samus Aran's bounty hunting territory), the F-Zero Federation (the late Captain Falcon's stomping grounds apart from Mute City on Smash Planet), and the Lylat System (home to Team Star Fox and the Cornerian Fleet).

 Within the Galactic Federation, there appeared to be a schism among the guild of bounty hunters who had once come to the Smash Brothers' aid in the War of the Hands.
 The dividing issue, as far as the Galactic Federation could tell, was over their loyalty to the Federation's employment versus other lesser known patrons.
-In any case, a number of them were soon conferring with the leaders of that galaxy's space pirates (its leadership these days was unclear with the loss of Ridley and Mother Brain).
+In any case, a number of them were soon conferring with the leaders of that galaxy's Space Pirates (its leadership these days was unclear with the loss of Ridley and Mother Brain).
 Then, the raids and terrorist attacks against Federation space stations, colonies, and fleets began, plunging them into war.

 In the F-Zero Federation, even less was known of the circumstances leading to the rebellion of Samurai Goroh and his posse of bandits.
 All anyone knew was that the former colleague and rival of Captain Falcon had left Smash Planet's Fourside Tournament full of rage, and he had gathered low-lives throughout the sector and begun similar attacks on major F-Zero locations such as Port Town as well as the F-Zero Federation's military centers.
-More space-traveling miscreants had crawled out of the woodwork than the Federation could ever have anticipated.
+More space-traveling miscreants had crawled out of the woodwork than the Federation could have ever anticipated.

 Lylat's rebellions, on the other hand, were actually much more straightforward.
 General Scales, the Saurian tyrant who had been ousted by Star Fox once upon a time, was out for revenge against the Cornerian government and had amassed as many of the more aggressive dinosaurs from Sauria and outlaws from the Sargasso Hideout as he could—somehow gathering enough to wage a formidable war on the Lylat System's peacekeepers.

-In and of themselves, however, each sector's individual struggles would have been easily self-contained; it was when the bounty hunters, space pirates, bandits, and outlaws joined forces that all Hell broke loose.
+In and of themselves, however, each sector's individual struggles would have been easily self-contained; it was when the bounty hunters, Space Pirates, bandits, and outlaws joined forces that all Hell broke loose.
 The two Federations and the Cornerian Fleet were stretched to their limits and forced to band together—even across such vast distances that separated their sectors—in order to fend off the piratic legions.
 For a long while, none of them could spare any additional aid to Smash Planet, even in its dire struggles as Professor E. Gadd sent out a call for help.

 With time, however, the united law enforcement of all three sectors began to gain headway against its enemies.
 During a major battle around Elysia, the rebellious bounty hunters were scattered or destroyed.
 On the uninhabited marsh planet of Synobazz, Samurai Goroh and his goons were subdued and taken into custody.
-And in one final, massive battle around the Lylat planet of Sauria, Star Fox confronted General Scales's legions once and for all—with the special help of the bounty hunter Gandrayda, Fox's Saurian girlfriend, Krystal, and even the PSI children Paula and Poo from Earth.
+And in one final, massive battle around the Lylatan planet of Sauria, Star Fox confronted General Scales's legions once and for all—with the special help of the bounty hunter Gandrayda, Fox's Saurian girlfriend, Krystal, and even the PSI children Paula and Poo from Earth.